Icon of arrows

 Modern society is highly data-driven.
-Everything is monitored and measured, yet there are major challenges to finding optimal ways to design research, analyse data, extract the most valuable information from data, and communicate the results.
-This two-year Master’s programme trains students to become researchers as well as data scientists and data analysts who can bridge the gap between fundamental statistics underlying modern data analysis and empirical research in the behavioural, biomedical, and social sciences – both within and beyond academia.
+Everything is monitored and measured, yet there are major challenges to finding optimal ways to design research studies, analyse data, extract the most valuable information from data, and communicate the results.
+This two-year Master's programme trains students to become researchers, data scientists and data analysts who can bridge the gap between fundamental statistics underlying modern data analysis and empirical research in the behavioural, biomedical, and social sciences – both within and beyond academia.

 Programme objective

-In this programme, you are trained to solve real-world problems through the analysis of data and the development of new methods.
+In this programme, you are trained to solve real-world problems by applying, evaluating, and developing methodological and statistical approaches within an interdisciplinary setting.
 In pursuing this goal, you will learn to:

 • Define a clear research question, and link this to a particular research design and statistical analysis.

-• Understand how data collection, sampling, experimental design, and measurement have an impact on data quality, analyses, and conclusions.
+• Understand how data collection, sampling, experimental design, and measurement impact data quality, which analyses you can do, and what conclusions you can draw.

 • Work with a broad array of statistical and machine learning methods for description, explanation, prediction, and causal inference.